clue/commander/README.md

 // matches: user delete hello world
 // does not match: user delete (missing required argument)
 ```

+Note that trailing ellipses can be added to pretty much any token in your route
+expression, however they are most commonly used for arguments as above.
+The above requires at least one argument, see the following if you want this
+to be completely optional.

 You can accept any number of optional arguments by appending ellipses within square brackets like this: